B) God & Man's Sin

 God, Judgment and the Unbeliever

 Unbelievers will perish in their sin.
 They will be fully judged for all their wrong doings.
 Esau serves as a case example for this (Genesis 36).
+The statement is spoken from the whole book of Genesis (one of 10 genealogies).

 God, Judgment and the Believer